 About VMC

 Volunteer Management Consulting (VMC) was born of the realization that non-profit organizations are often stretched so thin that they are under-equipped for all that goes into building the infrastructure for sustainable volunteer engagement.
-VMC provides consultation and support for every element of your volunteer engagement efforts to help organizations build systems from the ground up or improve the effectiveness and professionalism existing processes.
+VMC provides training, coaching, and support for every element of volunteer engagement to help organizations build systems from the ground up or improve the effectiveness and professionalism of existing processes.

 About the Consultant